 The C-Vault line of aircraft-grade aluminum containers is another excellent alternative for storing nugs.
 Initially created for the curing cannabis, they have since expanded their selection to include tightly sealed, on-the-go, personal stash-sized containers.
 Each one is adorned with a holster in the lid for a hydration pack to help keep bud fresher for longer!

 Smoking herb is inherently an odorous affair.
 Some methods of cannabis consumption can still provide the same effect without the smell.
-Tinctures are a great way to get high discreetly; we recommend this tincture recipe, and storing the final concoction in a UV Dropper Bottle to help evenly measure the amount added to a drink or directly to the tongue!
+Tinctures are a great way to get high discreetly; we recommend this tincture recipe, and storing the final concoction in a dropper bottle to help evenly measure the amount added to a drink or directly to the tongue!

 A drawback to edibles is the type, length, and degree of high will be different than inhalation methods.
 If you're not quite used to edibles or tinctures, it's best to take it slow at first (a single piece of chocolate/brownie or a few drops of a tincture) to see how your body reacts before going full-speed.
 With making edibles at home – even with a LEVO Oil Infusion System or a Magical Butter Maker – there is an inherent smell involved, just like cooking any meal, so if the end goal is to keep the house from smelling like bud, this might not be the best method.
 Leave it to the professionals and pick up some edibles from the dispensary.